Nodal error behind discrepancies between coupled cluster and diffusion Monte Carlo in hydrogen-bonded systems: Diffusion quantum Monte Carlo results

-Our final SJB-DMC interaction energy of $-19.64(7)$ kcal mol$^{-1}$, given in Table \ref{table:acoh_dmc} and plotted in Fig.\ \ref{fig:results}, is in excellent agreement with our best CC energy estimate of $-19.57(2)$ kcal mol$^{-1}$, strongly supporting the hypothesis that the main cause of the disagreement between CC and SJ-DMC results is the fixed-node error.
-Note that, if we regard our best CC interaction energy as exact, backflow corrects $87 \pm 14 \%$ of the error incurred at the SJ-DMC level, in line with our expectation that backflow would recover roughly about half of the missing correlation energy.
+Our final SJB-DMC interaction energies of $-19.65(14)$ kcal mol$^{-1}$ for (AcOH)$_2$ and $-8.12(16)$ kcal mol$^{-1}$ for water-peptide, given in Table \ref{table:dmc} and plotted in Fig.\ \ref{fig:results}, are in excellent agreement with our best ECP CC energy estimates of $-19.52(1)$ kcal mol$^{-1}$ and $-8.20(3)$ kcal mol$^{-1}$, respectively, strongly supporting the hypothesis that the main cause of the disagreement between CC and SJ-DMC results in H-bonded systems is the fixed-node error.